ZGrinacoff/Eight-Years-Later/README.md

-# The-Triple-Chiquita
+# The-Triple-Chiquita: A Shared Repository

-A shared repository for first project
+* An analysis of hate crimes in 2009 and 2017.
+With special consideration for political and socioeconomic make-up by state.
+This

 Code Files: